Shoemaker-Hunt, Ph.D., Pharm.D.

 - Implementation science

-- Evaluating and Implementing the Six Building Blocks Team Approach to Improve Opioid Management in Primary Care, AHRQ (2018 – 2020)
+- Evaluating and Implementing the Six Building Blocks Team Approach to Improve Opioid Management in Primary Care, and Identifying and Testing Strategies for Opioid Use, Misuse and Abuse in Older Adults, and AHRQ.
+(2019 – 2023)

 - Develop, Implement and Evaluate CDC Opioid Quality Improvement Measures in Clinical Settings and Support a Opioid QI Collaborative of Health Care Systems, CDC (2016 – 2020)